Reading time: 10 minutes

 What is Brain Fog?

-More simply, brain fog is a condition that makes it difficult for you to think or remember clearly, make decisions rapidly, and find the words you want to express while speaking or writing.
+The condition that makes it difficult to think or remember clearly, make decisions quickly, and find the words you want to express while speaking or writing.

 How Long Does Brain Fog Last?